MeSH: Memory-as-State-Highways for Recursive Transformers: Why Naive Recursion Fails: A Diagnostic Analysis

-\paragraph{Information overload.} Concurrently, the single hidden state vector is forced to be the sole carrier for all information, creating a severe bottleneck, where the single state could be forced to manage multiple, often conflicting, roles simultaneously: \begin{itemize}[nosep] \item \textbf{Long-term Memory:} Preserving key information from the initial input to prevent catastrophic forgetting. \item \textbf{Working Memory:} Preparing intermediate features for the subsequent iteration. \item \textbf{Final Output:} Exposing features that are immediately useful for the final prediction layer. \end{itemize} The information overload on the hidden state forces the model to find a low-dimensional ``common ground'' representation that can safely survive multiple transformations, which directly causes \textit{\textbf{loop representational collapse}}.
+\paragraph{Information overload.} {In principle, coordinating multiple functional roles across recursive steps benefits from higher-dimensional representations; under naïve recursion, however, the model is constrained to a single hidden state, making such separation difficult in practice.} Concurrently, the single hidden state vector is forced to be the sole carrier for all information, creating a severe bottleneck, where the single state could be forced to manage multiple, often conflicting, roles simultaneously: \begin{itemize}[nosep] \item \textbf{Long-term Memory:} Preserving key information from the initial input to prevent catastrophic forgetting {and maintaining stability across repeated iterations.} \item \textbf{Working Memory:} Preparing intermediate features for the subsequent iteration {and supporting high-plasticity, transient computations within each step.} \end{itemize} {This single-state constraint induces a trade-off between stability and plasticity.
+Empirically, naïve recursive models tend to prioritize long-term stability to avoid forgetting, leading the representation to converge toward a stable, shared ``common ground'' that favors persistence over flexible processing.} The information overload on the hidden state forces the model to find a low-dimensional ``common ground'' representation that can safely survive multiple transformations, which directly causes \textit{\textbf{loop representational collapse}}.
 We quantify this by analyzing the normalized singular value spectrum of the hidden state matrices, a proxy for their effective rank (see Figure~\ref{fig:visualizations_diagnostic}c).
-The singular value spectrum of the loop states decays much more rapidly than that of the initial state, indicating a collapse into a lower-dimensional subspace and a significant loss of expressive capacity.
+The singular value spectrum of the loop states decays much more rapidly than that of the initial state, indicating a collapse into a lower-dimensional subspace and a significant loss of expressive capacity. {Complementing this, a subspace analysis across iterations shows that the variance of hidden states concentrates within a shared, low-dimensional subspace—consistent with a dominant long-term component (Appendix~E.8).
+Taken together, these observations are consistent with the hypothesis that, under naïve recursion, information overload biases the system toward a stable, low-rank manifold that preserves global context at the expense of the high-dimensional capacity required for transient, stepwise processing.}

 The diagnosis of undifferentiated computation and information overload directly motivates our solution, MeSH, which is specifically designed to address these identified problems.